Oakey, Queensland: 20th century

+21st century

 The main town centre was redeveloped during 2005 by the council and now includes new shops, landscaping and tree plantings.

 In January 2011 the Oakey Creek flooded, impacting 120 homes and businesses.
 In 2014 a Flood Early Warning System was installed upstream.

-At the 2011 census, the locality of Oakey recorded a population of 4,529.

 In 2014, the Department of Defense investigated a contamination caused by fire-fighting foams used at the Army Aviation Training Centre and warned residents not to drink bore water.
 The chemicals have been identified as perfluorooctane sulphonate and perfluorooctanoic acid.
 The chemicals were used from 1970 until 2008.
 A lack of testing of these chemicals means no conclusive impact on human health has been proven.
 In 2020, a class action by residents by Oakey, Katherine, and Williamtown (all communities where the fire-fighting foams were used) was successful in establishing that news of the foam contamination had caused property prices in the affected communities to plummet.
 In December 2021, a 3-year study conducted by the Australian National University announced they did not find conclusive evidence of an increased risk of cancer or other disease because of the contamination.